abranczyk/expert-questions/.github/ISSUE_TEMPLATE/expert-question-submission.md

 **Tags**
 e.g. quantum-computing quantum-optics single-photon-detectors

+**Does this correspond to an existing questions request?**
+If yes, provide the corresponding issue number, e.g., #1

 **Acknowledgements**
 You will be given credit for submitting this set of expert questions, but if you would like to acknowledge any additional sources/inspiration, please do so here.